 John Broaddus is an instructor in the Music Technology minor program at Berklee College of Music in Valencia, Spain where he teaches Recording Skills for the Musician, Critical Listening and Production Analysis.
 He holds an undergraduate degree in Music Theory from Drury College, a Recording Arts specialized degree from Full Sail and a Master’s in Music Production, Technology and Innovation from Berklee.
 As a teacher, technologist and music producer, John brings an infectious enthusiasm to his classes and is driven to see his students succeed as musicians, producers and engineers.
 He has produced a number of projects in his personal studio beginning in 1998 and has worked in digital media for Warner Bros. and Sony Pictures Entertainment in Los Angeles where clients included Disney, New Line Cinema, 20th Century Fox, BBC, Apple, Amazon, Google, Playstation Network and Microsoft to name a few.

-Tony Schultz has been an audio engineer, music producer and composer for more than 25 years as owner/operator of Big T Productions in Boston, MA.
-He is an Assistant Professor at The New England Institute of Art, where he has taught since 1997, specializing in MIDI and Audio Technology.
+Tony Schultz has been an audio engineer, music producer and composer for more than 28 years as owner/operator of Big T Productions in Boston.
+He is an assistant professor at The New England Institute of Art, where he has taught since 1997, specializing in MIDI and Audio Technology.
+He has been teaching for Berklee Online since 2016.

 Sean Slade graduated from Yale University in 1978.
 He moved to Boston, played guitar and saxophone in various beat combos, and co-founded Fort Apache Studios in 1985.
 He has produced, engineered, and mixed records for Radiohead, Hole, The Mighty Mighty Bosstones, Warren Zevon, Lou Reed, Joe Jackson, the Dresden Dolls, and many more artists.
 When not teaching at Berklee, he can be found recording music at Quarry Recorders, his studio in rural Maine.